A Comprehensive Guide to Fasting

 One of the reasons I believe in incorporating fasting into your lifestyle is that it’s really simple.

-It’s free, it’s convenient — you can do it while travelling or when you have a really busy schedule, it’s flexible — and you can take some time off from it without losing all the benefits you gained.
+It’s free, it’s convenient — you can do it while traveling or when you have a really busy schedule, it’s flexible — and you can take some time off from it without losing all the benefits you gained.

 Fasting also helps you create balance.